The #1 question we get over, and over, and over again, is “how do I get more traffic to my site?”

-Getting started: Whenever you post a new piece of epic content, make a list of people you mentioned in it and send them a quick tweet or email with a link to the article!
-If it's good, they'll likely share it.
+Next Steps: Anytime you post a new piece of epic content, make a list of people you mentioned in the article and send them a quick tweet or email with a link to the article!

-One way to get more targetted traffic from Twitter is to join Twitter chats on topics that are relevant to you.
+One way to get more targeted traffic from Twitter is to join Twitter chats on topics that are relevant to your brand.

-These chats usually happen at a certain time of the week and are followed by a hashtag (e.g. #sumochat).
-Any tweet you want to contribute to the chat, you just include the hashtag on.
+Regular chats are listed here and usually happen at a certain time of the week and are followed by a hashtag (e.g. #ContentChat every Monday at 3-4pm ET).

-If someone asks for information on a topic that you know you have an article on, or that's relevant to your brand, you can drop in a link to your site, so long as you don't seem too spammy or self-promotional.
+If someone asks for information on a topic that you know you have an article on, or that's relevant to your brand, drop a link to your site, so long as you don't seem overly spammy or self-promotional.

 It's a great way to engage with your community and build your Twitter presence, and also to figure out what questions your readers have that you could answer with future content.

-Since message boards are mostly for discussion, there’s one golden rule you should follow when using them:
+Since message boards are mostly for discussions, there’s one golden rule you should follow when using them:

 Always give more than you take.